1989–90 Charlotte Hornets season: Regular season

-Gilliam led the Hornets in scoring averaging 18.8 points per game, while Reid was named to the NBA All-Rookie Second Team.
 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Chapman participated in the NBA Slam Dunk Contest.
-Despite the lack of success on the court, the Hornets sold out every home game, finishing second in the NBA in attendance during the season.
+Despite the lack of success on the court, the Hornets sold out every home game, finishing second in the NBA in home-game attendance behind the expansion Minnesota Timberwolves, with an attendance of 979,941 at the Charlotte Coliseum during the regular season.